-^{44.} The public has begun to be more aware of consequences of using chemicals in all of what we consume, from food and water, to clothing, shampoo, etc., as well as toxins from the capitalist mode of production.
-(There's 200+ chemicals that are commonly used in the US is cosmetics and personal care products which are banned in the EU because they're known to be cancer causing.
+44 The public has begun to be more aware of consequences of using chemicals in all of what we consume, from food and water, to clothing, shampoo, etc., as well as toxins from the capitalist mode of production.
+(There are 200+ chemicals that are commonly used in the US in cosmetics and personal care products that are banned in the EU because they're known to be cancer causing.
 But companies in the US continue to use them because they are cheaper and there is little regulation.)
-However, rather than a mass movement to call to stop the poisoning of the earth and its inhabitants, those who can afford to, buy capitalism's solution: the organic food and product industry.
-The creation of those new markets often contributes to the environmental problems they claim to solve and employ equally exploitative labor practices.
-Those
+However, rather than a mass movement to call to stop the poisoning of the earth and its inhabitants, those who can afford to buy capitalism's solution: the organic food and product industry.
+The creation of those new mar-